bschwind/opencascade-rs/README.md

 This project was born out of me designing [my own keyboard](https://github.com/bschwind/key-ripper) and wanting to make a 3D-printed or CNCed aluminum case for it.
 In typical over-engineering fashion, I didn't want to just use Fusion360 and call it a day.
 I wanted a fully parameterized, fully open-source, code-based approach so I can easily make changes, and store the model code in version control.
 I also want to be fairly confident I can build these models any time in the future given I have a C++/Rust toolchain available.

-So I researched what kernels are out there, learned that OpenCascade is one of the few open-source B-Rep (boundary representation) kernels out there, and started writing bindings to it with cxx.rs to see if usage of the kernel is feasible.
+So I researched what kernels are out there, learned that OpenCascade is one of the few open-source B-Rep (boundary representation) kernels available, and started writing bindings to it with cxx.rs to see if usage of the kernel is feasible.
 Turns out it is!

 ### Why Rust?

 At this point I'm most comfortable with Rust, so most tools I build will be with Rust.
-I also don't find any joy in creating my own language or forcing people to learn a new one.
+I also don't find any joy in creating my own language or forcing people to learn one I created.
 Rust is a far better language than I could ever make myself, and contains pretty much every facility I would want for defining 3D models in code.
 Ultimately it's a hobby project and when you run a hobby project, you get to pick whatever you want :)

 There are other benefits: